Top 22 Examples of New Product Release Emails (2026)

 3. ClickUp

-In this update introducing default templates for new tasks, Team ClickUp emphasizes its message with a still image of a user toggling options on a ClickUp dashboard, with a brief text explanation beneath.
+In this update introducing default templates for new tasks, Team ClickUp emphasizes its message with a still image of a user toggling options on a dashboard, with a brief text explanation beneath.

-It’s effective because it’s light on text and does much of the work with visual cues users familiar with ClickUp will understand.
+It’s effective because it’s light on text and does much of the work with visual cues that users familiar with ClickUp will understand.

 clickup-new-feature-release